Research and reviews

 A number of groups have carried out meta analyses on the embryo transfer and acupuncture trials, and other reviewers have looked at the effect of Chinese medicine on other aspects of fertility treatment.

-Click this category to view Abstracts of 17 reviews or meta analyses.
+Click this category to view summaries of more than 20 reviews or meta analyses.